nickwohnhas/phrg-github-workflow-primer-part-one-pca-000/README.md

 * Open up the codebase in your text editor with `atom .` or `subl .`
 * Verify you can view the blank `index.html` and blank `README.md` files in your text editor.

 Next, you are going to create a branch on github.
-Once you have completed your set of code changes, you will add and commit the work, then create a "Pull Request" (PR) for your partner to merge.
+Once you have completed your set of code changes, you will add and commit the work, then create a Pull Request (PR) for your partner to merge.

 * Create a git branch off the main `master` branch.
 Lets name the branch "add-developer-names".
 Notice that the branch name contains no whitespace.
 Our command line can not process a name with whitespace because it will think you are passing it a new argument.
 To create our new branch, run `git checkout -b add-developer-names`
 * Navigate to the `README.md` and add an h1 markdown element with the title "Nitro Developer Bootcamp Students" (check out the Markdown links above to see what this looks like)